heracleia/lab_kernel/README.md

 ## Ways to build your own liquorix kernel
 The main source for the liquorix kernel is the original [linux kernel by torvalds](https://github.com/torvalds/linux).
-To find the version that the liquorix kernel patches find the edits made to Makefile in the patch file at linux-liquorix/debian/patches/zen in your inetersted liquorix version at (liquorix package)[https://github.com/damentz/liquorix-package].
+To find the version that the liquorix kernel patches find the edits made to Makefile in the patch file at linux-liquorix/debian/patches/zen in your inetersted liquorix version at [liquorix package](https://github.com/damentz/liquorix-package).
 Then download original kernel source code, paste the patch file you obtained from linux-liquorix/debian/patches/zen in the kernel source root and then execute
  > patch -p1 < LIQUORIX_PATCH_FILE

  This one hosts the kernel 5.8.17-lqx2 code named "Tea Storm".